Are Flights Really Cheaper on Tuesdays? (Myth vs. Reality)

 Do budget airlines follow the Tuesday pattern?

-Budget carriers (Spirit, Frontier, Southwest) are even less likely to follow weekly patterns.
+Budget carriers (Frontier, Southwest) are even less likely to follow weekly patterns.
 They use aggressive dynamic pricing that responds to real-time demand.
 Their sales are often triggered by route-specific factors (new route launches, competitor entries) rather than calendar cycles.

 What about Google Flights' price tracking?